Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 // This adds new properties to the root data
 ```

 Here you created a pack object from the original data.
-It helps understand what happens later if you look at this.
+It helps to understand what happens later if you look at the `rootNode` now.
 Try logging it to the console.

 ```JS
 console.log(rootNode)
 ```

-We get something like this:
+You get something like this:

 ```JS
 pd {data: Object, height: 2, depth: 0, parent: null, children: Array, …}